Remote Only work promotes:

 - Encourage people to write information down.

-- There is no main office or headquarter with multiple people "The only way to not have people in a satellite office is not to have a main office."
+- There is no main office or headquarters with multiple people "The only way to not have people in a satellite office is not to have a main office."

-- Offshoring of work, you hire around the world.
+- It is not simply offshoring work; rather, you hire around the world.

 - It is not a management paradigm, it is still a normal hierarchical organization, however there is a focus on output instead of input.

-- It is not a substitute for human interaction, people still need to collaborate, have conversations, and feel part of a team.
+- It is not a substitute for human interaction; people still need to collaborate, have conversations, and feel like valuable members of a team.

 How it changes the organization

-- Knowledge is written down instead of passed verbally
+- Knowledge is written down instead of passed orally

 - More asynchronous communication